 Global Patterns is a digital media program that recreates the various cycles and patterns that characterize Earth as a system.
 On the entry side of the sphere, breath-taking and constantly shifting visual patterns will show well-known scientific phenomena such as precipitation, wind, temperatures, and pollution—on a global scale.

-Narration by Stennis scientists will interpret these patterns and invite visitors to learn more in the galleries of INFINITY.
+Narration by Stennis scientists will interpret these patterns and invite visitors to learn more in the galleries of Get Rid of Headache INFINITY.
 On the opposite side of the sphere, visitors can use laser pointers to trigger audio clips providing more detailed information about these patterns.
 NOAA’s Science-on-a-Sphere forms the basis of this exhibit.

 In the Global Patterns exhibit a visitor: